Career and Leadership Development

-Signing up is easy: go to our online appointment form.
+Signing up is easy: go to Career Connect and click on “Advising” on the left panel.
 (Note: First-time visitors will need to register.)
 Sessions last 30 minutes, and it is up to you to decide what will be covered during that time.
 Popular topics include résumé and cover letter critiques, interview preparation, mock interviews, networking strategies, salary negotiations, and techniques for mapping out a career plan.

 What kinds of jobs do people with social work degrees usually get?

 Graduates of CSSW have pursued careers in all aspects of social work: clinical social work, public policy, community organizing, corporate consulting, economic development, international social work, macro social work and private practice.
 One of the best ways to familiarize yourself with the range of possible job opportunities is to talk to CSSW alumni.
 Alumni can also be a rich source for job leads and other information.Watch out for brownbag lunches and panels featuring alumni talking about their career choices, which are scheduled throughout the school year.
 You can also find alumni on the CSSW Linkedin page or the Columbia Alumni Association Alumni Community.

 I’m a first-year student.
 Can you help me with finding a summer internship?
 What about an internship overseas?

 As a first step, we urge you to search Career Connect for summer internship opportunities (click “Job Search” on the left panel).
 Before applying, you may also wish to sign up for a counseling session (click “Advising” on the left panel) to go over your current résumé.
 If you are interested in experiences abroad, use GoinGlobal (found on Career Connect) to get started..

 I’m an international student.
 Can I be hired by an American employer?